Impeachment talk among Democrats heats up after Mueller report

 On Thursday, House Majority Leader Steny Hoyer, D-Md., reportedly told CNN that “impeachment is not worthwhile at this point.”
 Afterward, he appeared to walk that comment back, saying that “all options ought to remain on the table.”

 Articles of impeachment would require a simply majority to pass in the House, which is currently controlled by Democrats.
-The Senate, on the other hand, which has the power to remove a president who has been impeached through a two-thirds vote, is highly unlikely to consider that option because the chamber is controlled by Republicans.
+The Senate, on the other hand, which has the power to remove a president through a two-thirds vote, is highly unlikely to convict Trump and remove him from office because the chamber is controlled by Republicans.
 Only two presidents have been impeached in U.S. history: Clinton in 1998, and President Andrew Johnson in 1868.
 Neither was convicted in the Senate.

 Pete Buttigieg, the South Bend, Indiana, mayor who is running for the Democratic presidential nomination, told NBC News Friday that there's “evidence that this president deserves to be impeached” but added that he is not in Congress and will leave it those who are to decide whether to pursue proceedings.